joepound/OLDFORK-Sprint-Challenge--User-Interface/README.md

+# This is an old fork.

+This project is left intact for posterity.
+WIP continues here: https://github.com/joepound/IUIG-Sprint

 # Assessing Your User Interface and Git Learning

 [This is a quick video preview of what to expect from sprint challenges.](https://youtu.be/daFDLHMPdjw)